ElektraInitiative/libelektra/doc/GOALS.md

 the development of fully-conforming parsers and emitters.

 > This means, that given a correctly written storage plugin, a KeySet can be found
-> that represents the content of the configuration file.
+> that represents the content and the hierarchical structure of the configuration file.

 ## Flexibility of Administrators